lucasruy/sync-branch-action/README.md

 # Sync Branch Action
 An action to automate your branch update process.
 This action opens a pull request automatically for you whenever there are changes in a branch that you want to observe.

+# Features
+ - Open a pull request whenever there are changes to a branch you want to observe.
+ - Before opening a new pull request, check if there is already an open one with the same purpose.
+If so, a new pull request is not opened.
+ - If a pull request is already open and there are changes to the observed branch, those changes are automatically included in the pull request already open.

 # Inputs
 |     Name     |     Type    |   Required  |    Description    |
 | --------------- |    :----:   |    :----:   | ----------------- |